JoshAaronLevy/Electric-Slideshow/playlist-view-prompt.md

-You are Antigravity, helping me work on a macOS app written in Swift called **Electric Slideshow** (this task does not have anything to do with the `electric-slideshow-server` repository in this workspace.
-Only the `Electric Slideshow` app is relevant).
+You are Antigravity, helping me work on a macOS app written in Swift called **Electric Slideshow**.

 ## High-Level Context